Azure-Samples/contoso-real-estate/community-events/content/challenge-project/00-analyzing-portal.md

 # 🔎 Exercise 1: Analyzing the `portal` project

-The `portal` of the Contoso Real Estate project is a simulation of a real estate agency where you can view the properties available for sale, rent, or buy.
+The `portal` of the Contoso Real Estate project is a simulation of a real estate agency website where you can view the properties available for sale, rent, or buy.
 The architecture of the project was designed in a composable architecture.

 <img src="./images/composable-architecture-example.png" title="Composable Architecture Diagram" height="450" />